Graham's number

 Graham's number was used by Graham in conversations with popular science writer Martin Gardner as a simplified explanation of the upper bounds of the problem he was working on.
 In 1977, Gardner described the number in Scientific American, introducing it to the general public.
 At the time of its introduction, it was the largest specific positive integer ever to have been used in a published mathematical proof.
 The number was described in the 1980 Guinness Book of World Records, adding to its popular interest.
 Other specific integers (such as TREE(3)) known to be far larger than Graham's number have since appeared in many serious mathematical proofs, for example in connection with Harvey Friedman's various finite forms of Kruskal's theorem.
-Additionally, smaller upper bounds on the Ramsey theory problem from which Graham's number derived have since been proven to be valid.
+Additionally, smaller upper bounds on the Ramsey theory problem from which Graham's number was derived have since been proven to be valid.

 Context

 Graham's number is connected to the following problem in Ramsey theory: